-Systematic monitoring of SD is currently performed using in-situ networks (e.g. Worley et al., 2015; Reges et al., 2016; https://globalcryospherewatch.org/projects/snowreporting.html) providing daily measurements using automated sensors and less frequent measurements using manual sampling with rulers.
-The former are typically fixed in location with spatial sampling

-- 10 footprints from 1 m2 to 10 m2 (e.g. Ryan et al. 2008; de Haij, 2011) with the exception of global positioning system (GPS) instruments that can estimate the mean snow depth over a footprint of $\sim 10^4$ m2 (Larson et al. 2014).
-The sampled footprint for manual measurements is typically under 10 m2 (US Department of Commerce, 1997; Ryan et al., 2008; Meteorological Service of Canada, 2016).
-While in-situ monitoring networks offer frequent temporal sampling, with the exception of GPS approaches, their spatial sampling can be imprecise and are often biased in terms of their representativeness of surrounding - 15 landscapes (Gelfan et al. 2004; Essery and Pomeroy, 2004; Neumann et al. 2010; Wrzesien et al., 2017).
-GPS survey may offer a solution for an average SD estimation over open terrain although measurement error is larger than manual methods (e.g. Larson et al. (2014) report bias and precision of -5.7 cm and 10.3 cm respectively when estimating SD of a snowpack typically under 1 m in depth).
-Irrespective of measurement method, in-situ SD monitoring sites can have vastly different microclimates and topographic conditions than less accessible areas nearby thus increasing the potential for biases in estimated - SD (Brown et al., 2003).
-One solution to address the limitation of sparse and potentially spatially biased in-situ SD monitoring is to estimate the spatiotemporal SD pattern by combining in-situ SD time series and maps of SD change (ΔSD) derived from remote sensing methods (e.g. Liu et al. 2017).
-Remote SD mapping at a similar or better resolution of automated in-situ measurements (i.e. <1 m2) can be performed using airborne survey with LIDAR (e.g. Deems et al., 2013) or photogrammetric imaging (e.g. Nolan et al., 2015).
-Here we consider photogrammetric imaging approaches due to both their potential cost - 25 effectiveness and the widespread availability of unmanned aerial vehicle (UAV) systems.
-Nolan et al. (2015) used Structure from Motion (SfM; Westoby et al., 2012) processing of 15 cm ground sampling distance (GSD) digital images from a manned aircraft at an altitude of ~750m above ground level (a.g.l.) to map SD with an accuracy (precision) of +/-10 cm (8 cm at one standard deviation) in comparison to individual probe measurements over relatively flat surfaces.
-Similar results were subsequently reported using UAV systems, with GSD ranging from ~2cm to ~10cm and altitude from 60 m a.g.l. to 130 m - 30 a.g.l., over prairies (Harder et al. 2016), alpine shrub lands (Buhler et al. 2016; De Michele et al. 2016; Harder et al. 2016; Avanzi et al. 2017) and glaciers (Gindraux et al., 2017).
-Even greater accuracy (1.5 cm to 3.8 cm) and precision (4.2 cm to 9.8 cm at 1 standard deviation) have been reported for ΔSD mapping over tundra (Cimoli et al. 2015) and alpine terrain (Vander Jagt et al., 2015) when using very low (10 m a.g.l. - 30 m a.g.l.) altitude acquisitions with GSD less than 4 cm.
+Systematic monitoring of SD is currently performed using in situ networks (e.g. Worley et al., 2015; Reges et al., 2016; https://globalcryospherewatch.org/projects/ snowreporting.html, last access: 24 October 2018) providing daily measurements using automated sensors and less frequent measurements using manual sampling with rulers.
+The former are typically fixed in location with spatial sampling footprints from 1 to 10 m^2 (e.g. Ryan et al., 2008; de Haij, 2011) with the exception of Global Positioning System (GPS) instruments that can estimate the mean snow depth over a footprint of $\sim 10^4 \,\mathrm{m^2}$ (Larson, 2014).
+The sampled footprint for manual measurements is typically under 10 m^2 (US Department of Commerce, 1997; Ryan et al., 2008; Meteorological Service of Canada, 2016).
+While in situ monitoring networks offer frequent temporal sampling, with the exception of GPS approaches, their spatial sampling can be imprecise and is often biased in terms of their representativeness of surrounding landscapes (Gelfan, 2004; Essery and Pomeroy, 2004; Neumann et al., 2010; Wrzesien et al., 2017).
+A GPS survey may offer a solution for an average SD estimation over open terrain, although measurement error is larger than for manual methods (e.g. Larson et al., 2014, report bias and precision of -5.7 cm and 10.3 cm respectively when estimating SD of a snowpack typically under 1 m in depth).
+Irrespective of measurement method, in situ SD monitoring sites can have vastly different microclimates and topographic conditions than less accessible areas nearby, thus increasing the potential for biases in estimated SD (Brown et al., 2003).
+One solution to address the limitation of sparse and potentially spatially biased in situ SD monitoring is to estimate the spatio-temporal SD pattern by combining in situ SD time series and maps of SD change (ΔSD) derived from remote-sensing methods (e.g. Liu et al., 2017).
+Remote SD mapping at a similar or better resolution of automated in situ measurements (i.e. $< 1 \text{ m}^2$) can be performed using airborne survey with lidar (e.g. Deems et al., 2013; Harpold et al., 2014) or photogrammetric imaging (e.g. Nolan et al., 2015).
+Here we consider photogrammetric imaging approaches due to both their potential cost effectiveness and the widespread availability of unmanned aerial vehicle (UAV) systems.
+Nolan et al. (2015) used structure from motion (SfM; Westoby et al., 2012) processing of 15 cm ground sampling distance (GSD) digital images from a manned aircraft at an altitude of \sim 750 m above ground level (a.g.l.) to map SD with an accuracy (precision) of ± 10 cm (8 cm at 1 standard deviation) in comparison to individual probe measurements over relatively flat surfaces.
+Similar results were subsequently reported using UAV systems, with a GSD ranging from ~ 2 to ~ 10 cm and altitude from 60 to 130 m a.g.l., over prairies (Harder et al., 2016), alpine shrub lands (Bühler et al., 2016; De Michele et al., 2016; Harder et al., 2016; Avanzi et al., 2017) and glaciers (Gindraux et al., 2017).
+Even greater accuracy (1.5 to 3.8 cm) and precision (4.2 to 9.8 cm at 1 standard deviation) have been reported for Δ SD mapping over tundra (Cimoli et al., 2017) and alpine terrain (Vander Jagt et al., 2015) when using very low (10-30 m a.g.l.) altitude acquisitions with a GSD less than 4 cm.